Translational research

 Director, USC Breast Cancer Program, Associate Professor of Surgery, Norris Comprehensive Cancer Center, University of Southern California

-In addition to ANGLE sponsored studies there are currently 24 peer-reviewed publications in breast cancer patients from 12 independent study centres in seven countries.
-Highlights from these include:
+In addition to ANGLE sponsored studies there are currently 38 peer-reviewed publications in breast cancer patients from 17 independent study centres in nine countries.
+Highlights from this research includes:

 Research by the University of Southern California, Los Angeles, found high biomarker concordance between matched CTCs and metastatic tumour tissue biopsy.
 The authors conclude that RNA sequencing of CTCs could offer an alternative to tissue biopsy, providing clinically relevant insight into disease biology and druggable targets.
-See: pubmed.ncbi.nlm.nih.gov/35000083/
+See: Circulating Tumor Cell Transcriptomics as Biopsy Surrogates in Metastatic Breast Cancer - PMC

 Collectively these studies have utilised a wide range of downstream analysis methods including DNA and RNA sequencing, PCR, and immunofluorescence to analyse a range of clinically actionable biomarkers such as EGFR, PIK3CA, HER2, ER, PR, and PD-L1.